yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 ## Conclusion

+blogimage("a-blessing.jpg","Rabbit")

 Congratulation!

-Now you could start programming in Haskell.
+Now you could start programming in Haskell and publish your own cabal package.